kyletcooper/popbot/readme.txt

 = Analytics Built-in =
 We automatically track how well your pop-ups are performing so you can make informed decisions on how you to push your conversion rate even further.

+= Intelligent Behaviour =
+Our pop-ups are intelligent and work together to ensure they're not overwhelming the user.
+They're limited to only show one pop-up at a time, and not too soon after one another.
+If a user dismisses or converts on a pop-up they won't be shown it again.

 == Installation ==
 To install follow one of the following sets of instructions: